-The start of each new season usually brings up discussions of how to start plants, prepare the soil and provide an optimal environment for plant growth.
+The start of each new growing season usually brings up discussions of how to start plants, prepare the soil, and provide an optimal plant growth environment.
 Questions surrounding what to do and what not to do can seem overwhelming.
 Know that there is usually no ONE right way.
-In the end, you will find your own way through your own experiences and observations; that is what makes farming so beautiful!
-We hope that our observations,experiences and insights, will provide value to you in some way.
+In the end, you will find your way through your own experiences and observations; that is what makes farming so beautiful!
+We hope that our observations, experiences, and insights will provide value to you in some way.

-Watch our introduction video & which will give you an overview this guide.
+Watch our introduction video & which will give you an overview of this guide.

 From the very start of a seeds’ life until it becomes a plant and is harvested, soil plays an important role in any plants development.
 Good potting soils provide seeds a place to germinate, form into seedlings, and develop into baby plants ready for the garden.
 A healthy and prepared garden soil then allows them to thrive.
 We’ll walk you through what we’ve found helpful when deciding which media to use for potting soil and how to prepare a garden soil for the transplants.

-When starting out, many gardeners and farmers alike rely on bags of potting soil, readily available at your local nursery, hardware store and elsewhere.
-Most certified organic types offer a good place to start and work quite well.
+When starting out, many gardeners and farmers alike rely on bags of potting soil, readily available at your local nursery, hardware store, and elsewhere.
+Most certified organic types offer an excellent place to start and work quite well.
 We’ve found that most bags labeled “compost” or “topsoil” are often full of wood chips or just poor quality soils with little value.
-We avoid these by themselves, but we may work certain bagged compost into a mix.
+We avoid these by themselves, but we may work specific bagged compost into a mix.
 There are, however, general qualities any good potting soil should have.
-It should drain well, be lightweight and have the ability to hold nutrients and moisture even in the heat.
+It should drain well, be lightweight, and have the ability to hold nutrients and moisture even in the heat.
 Taking the time to either make or buy a good quality potting mix is always a worthwhile investment.

 Peat moss is a natural product harvested from bogs.
-The manner and rate of harvest continues to be a topic of much debate as many bogs have been destroyed or badly damaged.
-It is acidic, retains moisture well and helps break apart other soils and mixes.
+The manner and rate of peat moss harvest continue to be a topic of much debate as many bogs have been destroyed or badly damaged during harvest.
+It is acidic, retains moisture well, and helps break apart other soils and mixes.

-The byproduct of coconut harvesting, coco coir is made from the fibers on the outside husk.
-It has a neutral PH 5.2 and 6.8 is definitely one of the better ingredient for its water holding capability, its air space and also good drainage.
+The byproduct of coconut harvesting, coco coir, is made from the fibers on the outside husk.
+It has a neutral PH 5.2, and 6.8 is one of the better ingredients for its water-holding capability, air space, and good drainage.
 A blend of sphagnum peat moss and coconut coir makes for an excellent potting soil base.

-Perlite is naturally occurring volcanic glass that is mined and then heated up until it expands into round, white particles.
-In potting soils, its main function is to break up the soil and allow for air movement, but it also helps retain moisture too, just not as well as vermiculite.
+Perlite is a naturally occurring volcanic glass mined and then heated up until it expands into round, white particles.
+In potting soils, its primary function is to break up the soil and allow for air movement, but it also helps retain moisture too, just not as well as vermiculite.

 Vermiculite is also naturally occurring and, like perlite, is heated up and expands into form when processed.
-In potting soils, it is renowned for its water holding capabilities, but it also helps with aerating the soil, just not to the extent that perlite does.
+In potting soils, it is renowned for its water-holding capabilities, but it also helps with aerating the soil, not to the extent that perlite does.
 Vermiculite varies in particle size depending on the grade and intended use.
-Small and medium sized particles are most commonly used for making potting soils.
+Small and medium-sized particles are commonly used for making potting soils.

-Compost is made up from decomposed organic matter and when used in potting mixes, should be free from chunks of wood chips, bark or other bulky materials.
+Compost consists of decomposed organic matter and, when used in potting mixes, should be free from chunks of wood chips, bark, or other bulky materials.
 We like to sift our compost thoroughly before adding it to potting soil mixtures.
-It does make a great addition to potting soils as it usually has a neutral PH and provides an abundance of nutrients along with helping to retain moisture.
+It does make a great addition to potting soils as it usually has a neutral PH and provides an abundance of nutrients and helps to retain moisture.

-When adding granular fertilizers to potting soils, the most common organic amendments are blood meal (for nitrogen) and bone meal (for phosphorus).
+When adding granular fertilizers to potting soils, the most common organic amendments are blood meal (for nitrogen) and bone meal (phosphorus).
 In general, nitrogen is essential for foliage growth and phosphorus for developing strong roots and also flowering.
 Ground Limestone comes from crushed up limestone or chalk.
-It is used to help neutralize soil PH by reducing soil acidity through increasing alkalinity.
+It helps to neutralize soil PH by reducing soil acidity through increasing alkalinity.